nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 Editing the gender of a customer is something we expect to be quite rare.
 Nevertheless, if you find yourself needing to do so, do not forget to also edit their body measurements when you change their gender!
-As a reminder, the measurements field is different based on whether the client's gender is male or female.
+As a reminder, the measurements SalesNote requires are different depending on the gender of the client.
 </div>

 * Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​